 Most international students will arrive to Frankfurt International Airport.
 From there you will need to take a train to Kassel-Wilhelmshöhe train station, which takes about 2 hours.
 The trains to Kassel-Wilhelmshöhe leave from Terminal One of the airport from the Fernbahnhof (the building across the road from Frankfurt Airport).
+Another option is to take the S-Bahn Trains (S8 or S9) to Frankfurt Main Station and then catch a connection with IC or ICE train to Kassel Wilhelomshöhe from there.

 The easiest way to inform yourself about the timetables and purchase a ticket for the train is to download the DB Navigator app to your smartphone.
 You can also look for available trains at the webpage of the Deutsche Bahn directly.
-You can also by a ticket at the DB ticket office or the vending machines at the airport.
+You can also buy a ticket at the DB ticket office or the vending machines at the airport.
 These also provide information on timetables and ticket fairs.
 Many of the attendants speak English, but it might help to have your concrete inquiry at hand.